coskukoz/Analog-and-Digital-Inputs-Raspberry-pi/README.md

 # Analog-and-Digital-Inputs-Raspberry-pi
-Reading digital and analog data by Raspberry pi
+Reading digital and analog data and uploading these data to the website by Raspberry pi